fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 E + where1.1e+25± 1.1e+19= approx(1.1e+25)

 test_few_failures.py:21:AssertionError
-1 failed,4 passed in 0.10seconds
+1 failed, 4 passed in 0.10seconds
 ```

 Maybe you can spot the problem right off the bat.
 But let’s pretend the test